PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 let myImage = load ("Full/Path/To/Images/Folder/image_name.jpg")
 ```

-Create new function which sequentially applies blur filter and clockwise rotation to images and saves it on GPU.
-But before it we need to do some steps for diagnosing graphical device.
+Before creating our function we need to do some steps for diagnosing graphical device.

 Define the ``device`` value by specifying the brand of your GPU or whatever the program finds (embedded graphics cards are also suitable).
 And make OpenCL context of it: